Cabaret Voltaire (band): The Virgin years: The Crackdown to The Covenant (1983–1985)

 In 1983, Stevo Pearce signed the duo to his Some Bizzare label and leveraged a licensing deal with Virgin.
 The £50,000 advance from Some Bizzare allowed Kirk and Mallinder to significantly improve their operation at Western Works, but came with the stipulation of having to record their next LP in London and making certain production changes to their music.
 The relationship with Some Bizzare and Virgin resulted in greater exposure and promotion for the band.
 In August 1983, the album The Crackdown was released and reached number 31 in the UK Albums Chart – over 60 places higher than their previous (and, at the time, only) chart placement.
 The album's single for "Just Fascination" peaked at number 74.

 In 1984, the singles "Sensoria" and "James Brown" from the album Micro-Phonies charted on the UK Indie Chart, as well as getting play in the underground dance scene.
-The 12" mix of "Sensoria", co-produced by Robin Scott of the new wave band M, was a vastly improved melding of two of the albums tracks, "Sensoria" and "Do Right".
+The 12" mix of "Sensoria", co-produced by John "Tokes" Potoker, was a vastly improved melding of two of the album's tracks, "Sensoria" and "Do Right".
 The video for the single was directed by Peter Care and earned significant air time and acclaim including a Los Angeles Times Best Video award for 1985.

 1985 proved to be a busy year for the band with numerous releases as well as an American tour.
 Gasoline in your Eye was released that year, which was a compendium of singles videos along with prototype footage for the band's unfinished film "Earthshaker" and other band-filmed footage put to unreleased Cabaret Voltaire music.
 A double 12" release was derived from the video and released as Drinking Gasoline.
 The band rounded-out 1985 with a new album, The Covenant, The Sword and the Arm of the Lord and its single, "I Want You," which would be the last releases for the band on Virgin.